 If you enjoy this blog post, tell others about it.
 They can subscribe to the author’s weekly

-California and Federal legal newsletter by visiting the following link: http://www.legaldocspro.net/newsletter.htm
+California and Federal legal newsletter by visiting the following link: Free weekly newsletter

-To view all of the sample legal documents for use in California and Federal Courts sold by the author of this blog post visit http://www.scribd.com/legaldocspro/documents
+To view over 300 sample legal documents for use in California and Federal Courts sold by the author of this blog post visit: View over 300 sample legal documents for sale

 Copyright 2013 Stan Burman.
 All rights reserved.